Shower Curtain vs. Liner: What’s the Big Difference?

 Cotton

-Cotton is good if you care about décor and plan on pairing it with a shower curtain liner.
+A cotton curtain is good if you care about having a decorative curtain and plan on pairing it with a shower curtain liner.

 Cotton shower curtains will absorb water, so it’s important to also use a liner to avoid getting mold and mildew on your cotton shower curtain.